Thomas Johansson

 Karl Thomas Conny Johansson (/sv/; born 24 March 1975) is a Swedish tennis coach and a former professional player.
 He reached a career-high Association of Tennis Professionals (ATP) world No. 7 singles ranking in May 2002.
 His career highlights in singles include a major title at the 2002 Australian Open, and a Masters title at the 1999 Canada Masters.
 He also won a silver medal at the 2008 Beijing Olympics in men's doubles, partnering Simon Aspelin.
 As of 2025, Johansson remains the last Swedish man to win a major in singles.

+Coaching career

 Johansson was the coach of Sorana Cîrstea from 2022 to early 2024.

 From early 2024 to September 2025, he was also the coach of Kei Nishikori.

-He is currently coaching Daniil Medvedev.
+He then coached Daniil Medvedev until July 2026.

 Tennis career

 Juniors

 Johansson began to play tennis at age five with his father, Krister.
 In 1989, became European 14s singles champion and won doubles title (with Magnus Norman).
 Even when he injured his right elbow while playing the Orange Bowl tennis championships 16s in 1991, he still reached the final, losing to Spain's Gonzalo Corrales.
 He finished No. 10 in the 1993 world junior rankings.